SKVNDR/FastDork/README.md

 Same logic, the import buttons will appear when google/github search will be visited.

 The links are saved automatically after each click on import buttons (in case if captcha appears)

+### Import Dorks from Google Hacking Database

+You can import dorks from Exploit DB, the import button will appear after visiting the google hacking database page.

 ### Copy to clipboard
 To copy list textarea to your clipboard, click on this icon <img src="https://zupimages.net/up/21/15/2ww8.png" alt="icon clipboard">